The Martelli Brothers

 Matt Martelli (born December 10, 1972) and Joshua Martelli (born November 9, 1974), known together professionally as The Martelli Brothers, are American filmmakers and commercial producers and directors.
-The brothers write, direct, and produce their films and commercial projects together, and are known for being extremely hands-on with the various stages/aspects of their work.
-They often write and/or contribute to creative concepts and scripts, assist with pre-production and planning, oversee FX and stunt coordination, and frequently operate cameras on set.
+The brothers write, direct, and produce their films and commercial projects together, and engage in other aspects of filmmaking in their projects.
 Joshua has won multiple awards for film editing, and typically retains "final cut" control of their films and commercial projects.